Exponential growth of colored HOMFLY-PT homology: Colored HOMFLY-PT homology

-\begin{prop} The above assignments uniquely define bimodule maps between the corresponding decoration bimodules. $\Dec$ extends naturally to a monoidal 2-functor from $\foam{N}$ to the 2-category $\Bimod$ of singular Soergel bimodules.
-For a balanced labelled braid diagram $\cal{B}$, the complex $\Dec(\LC{\cal{B}}{}{})$ is isomorphic to the complex of singular Soergel bimodules constructed by Mackaay-Sto\v{s}i\'c-Vaz \cite{MSV} and Webster-Williamson \cite{WW}. \end{prop} \begin{proof} Uniqueness is clear since the maps are defined on a generating set and the bimodule map condition can be checked explicitly.
+Here $\bar{f}$ denotes an element of a quotient ring (as shown in Example~\ref{exa-bimodules}) represented by a polynomial $f$, $\pi_{\lambda}^{\W}$ denotes the Schur polynomial in the alphabet $\W$ corresponding to the Young diagram $\lambda$. $P(a,b)$ is the set of Young diagrams fitting into a box of size $a\times b$ and its maximal element is $b^a$.
+For a Young diagram $\lambda\in P(a,b)$ with rows $\lambda_i$ for $0\leq i \leq a$, the complementary diagram $\lambda^c$ has rows $\lambda^c_{i}=b-\lambda_{a+1-i}$ for $0\leq i \leq a$, and $\hat{\lambda}$ denotes the transpose of $\lambda^c$. \begin{prop} The above assignments uniquely define bimodule maps between the corresponding decoration bimodules. $\Dec$ extends naturally to a monoidal 2-functor from $\foam{N}$ to the monoidal 2-category $\Bimod$ of singular Soergel bimodules.
+For a balanced labelled braid diagram $\cal{B}$, the complex $\Dec(\LC{\cal{B}}{}{})$ is isomorphic to the complex of singular Soergel bimodules constructed by Mackaay--Sto\v{s}i\'c--Vaz \cite{MSV} and Webster--Williamson \cite{WW}. \end{prop} \begin{proof} Uniqueness is clear since the maps are defined on a generating set and the bimodule map condition can be checked explicitly.
 All arising decoration bimodules are singular Soergel bimodules which form a 2-category $\Bimod$ and \cite[Section 4.4]{RW} contains a proof that the images of foam relations under $\Dec$ hold in $\Bimod$.
 Moreover, $\Dec$ respects the monoidal structure given by disjoint union on foams and by tensor product over $\C$ on bimodules.
 A quick comparison with \cite{MSV} shows that the complex constructed there and $\Dec(\LC{\cal{B}}{}{})$ have the same bimodules as objects.
 Furthermore, in both cases, the differentials are constructed locally for each crossing and it is well-known that the differentials in a crossing complex of singular Soergel bimodules are uniquely determined (up to non-zero scalars), see e.g. \cite[Corollary 5.7.]{WW}.
 Thus, the complexes are isomorphic. \end{proof}

 Next, one needs a functor to translate $\Dec(\LC{\cal{B}}{}{})$ into a complex of triply-graded vector spaces.

 \begin{defi} Let $\cal{R}$ be a commutative, graded $\C$-algebra.
 The Hochschild homology of a graded $\cal{R}$-bimodule $M$ (equivalently, a $\cal{R}\otimes \cal{R}$-module) is defined to be: